 As a teacher, you may be looking for some extra cash.

 Whether you’re looking for options online or in person, there are a variety of ways to earn in your free time.
 Many times, these jobs allow you to work whenever you want, making it very easy to fit around your busy teaching schedule.
-Some are even great options if you looking for an online summer job.
+Some are even great options if you looking for an online summer job, part time or full.

 From tutoring to selling lesson plans, I will try to include as many teacher-related options as possible.
 While there are many more side gigs than the ones I mention here, let’s focus on the education sector so that you can put your teaching experience/skills to work.